xinyu-hou/Data-Structures/Skiplist/README.md

 # Skiplist Implementation
 ## Overview
 Implementation of a randomized skip list.
 The insert and delete operations might need to rearrange the entire list.
-For populate level process the insert operation, each node is promoted to the next higher level with a probability of 1/2.
+For populate level process in the insert operation, each node is promoted to the next higher level with a probability of 1/2.

 ### Operation Time Complexity